RobCoIndustries/beacon/README.md

 ### Server side beacon

 The beacon itself is all about ease of running and providing data.
+Every user runs their own `beacon`.

 * Boot up with configured public/private key pairs
 * Opens up a port specifically for authenticated operations